 You can never have too many bandanas!
 Now with the threat of COVID-19 your bandana can come in handy for a face mask.
 I have also used them for cloth napkins as they are absorbent and easy to wash.
-Choose from lots of pretty colors and get yours made in the U.S.A. here.
+Choose from lots of pretty colors and get yours made in the U.S.A. and sold by Vets here.

 2. Protect your eyes

 UV-rated sunglasses will protect your eyes from sun and glare.
 I really like the polarized bifocal sunglasses with “cheaters” so I can see to tie a lure on my fly rod or to take out a cactus sliver.
 The 1.5 magnification works well for me, but the bifocal comes in various magnification strengths.
 The nose pads are molded into the frame so they won’t catch in your hair when flipping them up to rest on top of your head.